Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 4. Click Generate Selected.

 Limitations:
-- No Concave Slices Around the Perimiter Sharper than 90 degrees (use Nav-Spheres instead)
+- No Concave Slices Around the Perimeter Sharper than 90 degrees (use Nav-Spheres instead)
 - No Jumps